mauriciopoppe/blog/site/content/notes/computer-graphics/transformation-matrices/coordinate-systems.md

 > Why do we have an upright space?

- Thanks to this space the problem of transforming a point between object space -> world space (and viceversa) can be divided in two subproblems
+ Thanks to this space the problem of transforming a point between object space -> world space (and vice-versa) can be divided in two subproblems

 - object space -> upright space (a rotation)
 - upright space -> world space (a change of location)